liberal-campus.png&w=3840&q=75)

 The Yale Well website offers helpful guidance on how to recognize signs of distress, which can include “difficulty maintaining focus,” “extreme anxiety,” and “withdrawal from routine activities and relationships” -- without resorting to fearmongering or stigmatizing language.
 Although Yale does not have an online report form for Students of Concern, the Yale administration does advise faculty, staff, and families to report distressed students to the dean for monitoring.

-It is noteworthy that Yale no longer employs Bandy Lee, whose pseudo-scientific and stigmatizing work associating mental illness with violence has been criticized by disability advocates and even members of the American Psychiatric Association.
-We recommend that Yale students follow the work of Marco Ramos, an assistant professor at Yale who has a lot more interesting things to say than Bandy Lee.
+Yale made the right decision to no longer employ Bandy Lee, whose pseudo-scientific and stigmatizing work associating mental illness with violence has been criticized by disability advocates and even members of the American Psychiatric Association.
+We recommend that Yale students follow the work of Marco Ramos, an assistant professor at Yale who has a lot more interesting things to say.

-The number of sexual assaults reported on campus in 2021 (the latest available data) was several times higher than the national average!
-This may not be surprising to people who know that Brett Kavanaugh is a Yale alumnus.
+The number of sexual assaults reported on campus in 2021 (the latest available data) was several times higher than the national average.